jrw34/JohnWalsh-Resume/README.md

 # Resume Web Application
 ## Creator: John Walsh

 #### This application displays my credentials for employment in a fun and occassionally interactive manner.
 For developing the application locally, it is reccomended to use pyenv + pipenv to create the local dev environment.
 This application also contains a simple text classification model built using pySpark.
-The model and transformation pipeline have been serialized and stored as files in the home directory of the project.
+The model and transformation pipeline have been serialized and stored as files in the src/ directory of the project.
 The source code used to build and train the models will be released shortly.

 ## Installing the dev environment
 #### In your favorite UNIX terminal run the following commands